Dragoon-Lab/LaitsV3/documentation/json-format.md

 "inputs" list other nodes that are required in the node's equation.
-The element "initial" is used in accumulator nodes to give an initial value that the equation builds upon, "equation" holds the equation used for the value of the node at each time step, and "correctDesc" contains the correct description of the node.
+The element "initial" is used in accumulator nodes to give an initial value that the equation builds upon, "equation" holds the equation used for the value of the node at each time step, and "description" contains the correct description of the node.

 The elements "attemptCount" and "status" are used for grading and, as they are